 Deadline for proposals:

-Please send a proposal of 250 to 350 words to email@example.com before 30th October 2019.
-Proposals will be accepted/rejected by 1st November.
+Please send a proposal of 250 to 350 words to email@example.com before 30th November 2020.
+Proposals will be accepted/rejected before Christmas.

 Curiously, the middle color of a traffic light is called “yellow” in Germany but “orange” in the Netherlands—despite its definition by the same standardized EU norms!